School of Biomedical Engineering

 Special Course Fee: No.

 Course Description: Design and fabricate prosthetics for under-served populations in Ecuador.
-Course experience will occur in Quito, Ecuador in partnership with Range of Motion Project (ROMP), a non-profit healthcare organization.
+The experience occurs in Quito, Ecuador in partnership with a local university and Range of Motion Project (ROMP), a non-profit healthcare organization.

 Prerequisite: None.